sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-entities/entities.md

 processes    |
 -------------|------
 description  | List of processes on the local agent.
-See [processes attributes][26] for more information.{{% notice important %}}
+See [processes attributes][26] for more information.{{% notice note %}}
-**IMPORTANT**: Process discovery is disabled in this version of Sensu.
+**NOTE**: Process discovery is disabled in this version of Sensu.
 New events will not include data in the `processes` attributes.
 Instead, the field will be empty: `"processes": null`.
 {{% /notice %}}
 required     | false
 type         | Map